pytorch/PiPPy/README.md

 """
 ```

 Note that the `Pipe` instance has an attribute `replicated_params`, which is a record of all of the parameters that are replicated across pipeline stages.
 This object is a list of dictionaries.
 Each dictionary represents a single value that has been replicated across stages.
 The keys of the dictionary are the qualified name of the pipeline stage submodules that hold copies of this parameter, and the values are the qualified name of the parameter itself within those pipeline stage modules.
-Note that not only do we see `mm_param` in the above example, but we also see parameter replication from the usage of the `self.lin` module in multiple pipeline stages. `self.lin` is a "leaf module" in `torch.fx` parlance, and since we cannot see into the implementation of a leaf module, we automatically replicate leaf module parameters (i.e. they cannot be transmitted).
+Note that not only do we see `mm_param` in the above example, but we also see parameter replication from the usage of the `self.lin` module in multiple pipeline stages. `self.lin` is a "leaf module" in `torch.fx` parlance, and since we cannot see into the implementation of a leaf module, we automatically replicate leaf module parameters (note that we could hypothetically emit code to fetch the parameters values from leaf modules and transmit them to use sites, but that will require further development work).

-### Futher Considerations for Program Capture
+### Aside: Futher Considerations for Program Capture

 * `torch.fx` tracing imposes limitations on the classes of programs that can be captured (as described in [Limitations of Symbolic Tracing](https://pytorch.org/docs/stable/fx.html#limitations-of-symbolic-tracing)).
 Thus, this limits the applicability of the above-described system.
 However, we can think of several ways to address this:
     * Convert tracing into a "just-in-time" system, where program capture happens on each invocation, and is specialized to certain parameters like shapes flowing throughout the program.
 By using ephemeral traces that are transmitted to each worker on each invocation, we can address the limitations of e.g. dynamic control flow.
 However, we will need to figure out the semantics of parameter placement in this scenario, as moving those around on each invocation will likely be sub-optimal